leonxcom/CodeTok/README.md

-# NoStudy.AI - Practice, Not Study! - Build Your Projects in Public and Get Rewarded
+# Nostudy.ai - Practice, Not Study! - Build Your Projects in Public and Get Rewarded

 # Practice, Not Study! - Build Your Projects in Public and Get Rewarded